---

 {% alert level="info" %}

-If you're using Datadog APM and your application already has the Datadog Java tracer and Remote Configuration enabled, skip to Initialize the OpenFeature provider.
+If you're using Datadog APM and your application already has the Datadog Java SDK and Remote Configuration enabled, skip to Initialize the OpenFeature provider.
 You only need to add the OpenFeature dependencies and initialize the provider.

 {% /alert %}